Last published:Feb 19, 2019

 You live in an area where there is Zika, or

-You have recently traveled to an area where there is Zika, and the symptoms appeared within two weeks of your return, or
+You have recently travelled to an area where there is Zika, and the symptoms appeared within two weeks of your return, or

-You have had sexual contact with someone who is infected with Zika or who might be infected (for example, if they have recently traveled to an area with Zika).
+You have had sexual contact with someone who is infected with Zika or might be infected (for example, if they have recently travelled to an area with Zika).